carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 title: Utility Entity
 ---

-A Utility Entity represents an object inside a [[UtilityIntelligence/UtilityWorld/utility-world|Utility World]], and only Utility Entities in the same world can interact with each other.
-Therefore, if you want a GameObject to be the target of a [[UtilityIntelligence/UtilityWorld/utility-agent|Utility Agent]], you need to do the following:
+A Utility Entity represents an object inside a [[utility-world|Utility World]], and only Utility Entities in the same world can interact with each other.
+Therefore, if you want a GameObject to be the target of a [[utility-agent|Utility Agent]], you need to do the following:
 1. Transform the GameObject into a Utility Entity
 2. Register the Utility Entity with the same Utility World as the Utility Agent.